oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 This feature defines access to mint and burn functionality defined by the [minter](#minter-functionality) feature.

 * `USE_NULL_MINTER_ADMIN` - contract does not have a minter admin.
-If either `CAN_MINT` or `CAN_BURN` feature is selected, anyone can mint or burn tokens.
+When neither `CAN_MINT` nor `CAN_BURN` feature is selected, anyone can mint or burn tokens.
   This is also the default option if no mint or burn feature are selected.
 * `USE_ADMIN_AS_MINTER` - contract admin can also mint and burn tokens.
 * `USE_MULTI_MINTER_ADMIN` - contract can have multiple minter admins that can mint and burn tokens.
-Minter admin list is separate from the contract admin(s).
+The minter admin list is separate from the contract admin(s).

 ### Contract Specification Example